LCP Element

 Player Bio

-After some good performances in club and age-group cricket, Hardik Pandya finally got the chance to represent Baroda in the 2012-13 season.
-He quickly made an impression especially in the 2013-14 Syed Mushtaq Ali Trophy.
-Some solid performances in that title-winning campaign caught the attention of Mumbai Indians’ scouting network led by former Team India coach John Wright with the IPL franchise eventually signing the pace-bowling all-rounder ahead of the 2015 IPL season.
+After some good performances in club and age-group cricket, Hardik Pandya finally got the chance to represent Baroda in the 2012–13 season.
+He quickly made an impression, especially in the 2013–14 Syed Mushtaq Ali Trophy.
+Some solid performances in that title-winning campaign caught the attention of Mumbai Indians’ scouting network, led by former Team India coach John Wright, with the IPL franchise eventually signing the pace-bowling all-rounder ahead of the 2015 IPL season.

-In that season, Hardik didn’t set the tournament alight but he still came up with two eye-catchy performances.
+In that season, Hardik didn’t set the tournament alight, but he still came up with two eye-catchy performances.
 After bagging the ‘Man of the Match’ award for a superb cameo against CSK, Hardik scored his first IPL fifty against KKR in a crucial match and was awarded the MOM award once again.
-The talented all-rounder had to keep producing good performances and that is exactly in the Syed Mushtaq Ali Trophy by scoring 377 runs in ten matches.
+The talented all-rounder had to keep producing good performances, and that is exactly in the Syed Mushtaq Ali Trophy by scoring 377 runs in ten matches.
 He also took ten wickets and helped Baroda end the tournament as the runners-up.

 Soon, a national team call-up came his way as the selectors named him for the T20I series in Australia.
 A 22-year-old at that point, he overcame a nervy start to pick two wickets in the first T20I at Adelaide.
-Hardik’s first opportunity to impress with the bat in international cricket came in the home series against Sri Lanka and he delivered with an impressive 12-ball 27 at Ranchi.
-He then went onto impress with the ball during the Asia Cup and the selectors picked him for 2016 WT20 in India too.
+Hardik’s first opportunity to impress with the bat in international cricket came in the home series against Sri Lanka, and he delivered with an impressive 12-ball 27 at Ranchi.
+He then went onto impress with the ball during the Asia Cup, and the selectors picked him for the 2016 WT20 in India too.
 Hardik held his nerve in the important group game against Bangladesh to defend two runs off the last deliveries.

-It was only going to be a matter of time before a Test cap was awarded and it did arrive during the away tour of Sri Lanka in July 2017.
+It was only going to be a matter of time before a Test cap was awarded, and it did arrive during the away tour of Sri Lanka in July 2017.
 After scoring a quick-fire 50 in his debut innings, Hardik brought up his first Test hundred at the Pallekele International Stadium.
 In his very next Test match, he impressed with a counter-attacking 93 off 95 balls against South Africa at the Newlands Stadium after coming into bat when India was in a spot of bother.
-His only other impressive performance in Test cricket came during the Trent Bridge Test match where he picked up a maiden five-wicket haul and also scored a fifty in the same game.
+His only other impressive performance in Test cricket came during the Trent Bridge Test match, where he picked up a maiden five-wicket haul and also scored a fifty in the same game.